hfiorillo/hfiorillo.github.io/_posts/2021-01-08-raspbery-pi.markdown

 - Managing Docker containers using Docker Swarm
 - Turn the Pi into a portable Ethical Hacking machine using Kali Linux
 - Building a LAMP Server with Wordpress
-- Add a camera module and create a Machine Learning object tracker using Tensor Flow
+- Add a camera module and create a Machine Learning object detector using Tensor Flow
-- Block all online ads using Pi-Hole
+- Blocking all online ads using Pi-Hole

+To name a few!